Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 Who Should Do Thought Leadership Content (And Who Shouldn’t)

-Before you and your brand launch into pursuing thought leadership, here are a few conditions you have to be able to fulfill if you want to do thought leadership content right.
+Before you and your brand launch into pursuing thought leadership, here are a few conditions to fulfill:

-Proviso #2: Be Willing to Do the Work
+Question #2: Are You Willing to Do the Work?
+(Be Honest.)

-The point of thought leadership is that it is intimately tied to your brand, who you are and what you stand for.
-This is your opinion, your experience, your data, your expertise, or your network, and you need to be actively engaged in communicating it.
+The point of thought leadership is that it is intimately tied to your brand, who you are, and what you stand for.
+It has to come from your opinion, experience, data, expertise, or network, and you need to be constantly involved in communicating your message.

-That’s not to say that outside vendors can’t help you with thought leadership content.
-In fact, an outside agency can be hugely valuable in adding clarity, structure, and strategy to your thought leadership process, from ideation to production to distribution.
+That's not to say outside vendors can't help with thought leadership content.
+In fact, an agency (like Animalz 😇) can be hugely valuable in adding clarity, structure, and strategy to your thought leadership process, from ideation to production to distribution.

-But you can’t just order thought leadership off the menu and expect compelling content that perfectly represents your perspective and brand to magically appear.
-The ideal division of labor for outsourced thought leadership content looks something like this:
+But you can't order thought leadership off a menu and expect compelling content to arrive that perfectly represents your perspective and brand.
+The ideal division of labor for outsourced thought leadership content creation looks something like this:

 Client develops an earned secret by:Partner turns earned secret into thought leadership by: